francoism90/asus-router/aimesh/README.md

-nvram get sw_mode # make sure to save current value! nvram set sw_mode=2 # choose between 1-5 nvram set sw_mode=3 # revert afterwards to previous value or use 3 (repeater-mode)
+nvram get sw_mode # make sure to save current value! nvram set sw_mode=2 # choose between 1-5 nvram set sw_mode=3 # revert afterwards to previous value or use 3 (repeater-mode) reboot
 ```

+It may take a while after the reboot for the node to be re-added again to the netwerk.

 ## Using scripts